Last Updated on May 27, 2023 by Rebecca Lake

 Today I’ll share some ideas for how to create a cheap grocery list, where to find the cheapest groceries and some tips for food shopping on a budget!

-Related post: 65 Dirt Cheap Meal Ideas to Make When You’re Broke
+Related post: 80+ Dirt Cheap Meals to Make When You’re Broke

 Why Shop With a Cheapest Groceries List?